 Wobbly movements

-If your dog is limping or showing signs of lameness (even if it is intermittent), you should speak with a vet.
-They'll be able to examine your pup and may perform radiographs to rule out the presence of hip dysplasia.
+If your dog is limping or showing signs of lameness (even if it is intermittent), you should speak with your veterinarian.
+They will be able to examine your dog and may perform radiographs (x-rays) to rule out the presence of hip dysplasia.

 Treatments for hip dysplasia in dogs